Best Software

 Best for: Organizations already in the DocuSign ecosystem that want to extend into vendor lifecycle management

-DocuSign CLM (formerly SpringCM) extends the DocuSign eSignature platform into full contract lifecycle management.
+DocuSign CLM grew out of the SpringCM enterprise workflow platform (acquired 2018) and extends the Docusign eSignature platform into full contract lifecycle management, with AI capabilities integrated over successive releases (Iris engine, 2025).
 For organizations already using DocuSign for vendor contract execution, CLM adds the pre-signature and post-signature capabilities that eSignature alone does not cover: workflow automation, template management, clause libraries, and contract analytics.

 The integration with DocuSign eSignature is seamless, which matters for vendor contracts that require multiple signature rounds or counter-signatures.
 The workflow engine supports complex approval routing, so vendor contracts above certain thresholds can automatically require additional approvals from procurement, legal, or finance.
 The repository provides centralized storage with search, reporting, and renewal tracking.